jason-tung/mnist/README.md

-as of 6/10/18 9:10PM, the loss does not go below 5 user has to manually compile everything to resolve issues with circular importing execute bash script to move picture after making it
+as of 6/10/18 9:10PM, the loss does not go below 5 user has to manually compile everything to resolve issues with circular importing execute bash script to move picture after making it windows users beware: remove the Thumbs.db from the training_set directories using a shell before running driver, or an error will be thrown.

 **EDIT**
 The neural network bug has been fixed, neural net predicts with 90-100% accuracy.